 - Demonstrate professional experience in a relevant area;

 - Demonstrate proficiency in the language of instruction (English, German or French) at a level required for admission by host universities;

 - Be able to participate in an intensive pre-academic summer school in July or August 2019 and start their degree program in August or September 2019;

 - Be able to receive and maintain a visa or study permit as required by the host country; and

-- Demonstrate a clear commitment to return to their home country or region to continue supporting open society development.
+- Demonstrate a clear commitment to their home country or region in supporting open society development.

 Eligibility – Citizenship